Spatial-Angular Attention Network for Light Field Reconstruction

 We use light fields from the Stanford (New) Light Field Archive~\cite{StanfordLFdatasets} as the training dataset, which contains 12 light fields\footnote{The light field \textit{Lego Gantry Self Portrait} is excluded from the training dataset since the moving camera may influence the reconstruction performance.} with $17\times17$ views.
 Since the network input is 3D light fields, we can extract 17 $L(x,y,s)$ and 17 $L(y,x,t)$ in each 4D light field set.
 Similar with the data augmentation strategy proposed in~\cite{zhu2019revisiting}, we augment the extracted 3D light fields using shearing operation~\cite{Ng2005Fourier}

-where $S$ is the angular resolution of the 3D light field $L(x,y,s)$ and $L_d(x,y,s)$ is the resulting 3D light field with shear amount $d$. $L_d(y,x,t)$ can be obtained similarly.
-In practice, we use two shear amounts $d\pm2$.
+where $S$ is the angular resolution of the 3D light field $L(x,y,s)$, and $L_d(x,y,s)$ is the resulting 3D light field with shear amount $d$. $L_d(y,x,t)$ can be obtained following a similar manner.
+In practice, we use two shear amounts $d=\pm2$.
 The shearing-based data augmentation increases the number of training examples by 2 times.
 More importantly, the disparity effects in the augmented light field will be more obvious as shown in Fig. \ref{fig:data_aug}, enabling the network to address the large disparity problem.

-To accelerating procedure the training and insure the same resolution between the input examples in the meantime, the extracted 3D light fields are cropped into sub-light fields of spatial resolution $64\times24$ (width and height for $L(x,y,s)$ or height and width for $L(y,x,t)$) with stride 40 pixels.
-About $6.7\times10^5$ examples can be extracted from the 3D light fields (original and augmented).
+To accelerate the training procedure, the extracted 3D light fields are cropped into sub-light fields with a spatial resolution of $64\times24$ (width and height for $L(x,y,s)$ or height and width for $L(y,x,t)$) and a stride of 40 pixels.
+About $6.7\times10^5$ examples can be extracted from the 3D light fields (original and sheared).